Event Planning Information

 • Scheduling Your Event

-For every event, the very first steps to take are (1) submitting the online Event Request Form, (2) checking your organization’s budget to confirm that the event is part of the approved budget.
-It is extremely important to complete these three steps prior to planning any other details pertaining to your event.
+For every event, the very first steps to take are (1) submitting the online Event Request Form and (2) checking your organization’s budget to confirm that the event is part of the approved budget.
+It is extremely important to complete these steps prior to planning any other details pertaining to your event.

 Event Request Form